NexusHash/NexusHash/README.md

 - 👋 Hi, I’m @NexusHash
-- I'm a young Front-End Developer from South-Africa
+- I'm a Front-End Developer from South-Africa
 - Currently working on and learning ReactJS

 - How to reach me